FLAMES p2 Tutorial

 By default, the newly selected OB is displayed in the "Obs.
 Description" tab of the p2 tab bar (see above).
 You could enter the target information in the "Target" tab of the p2 tab bar near the top of the window, but for FLAMES the target information will be automatically updated from the FPOSS setup file once you attach it to the Acqusition template.
 You should not manually change the information in the Target tab, once it has been read from the FPOSS setup.

-FLAMES is NOT supported by the p2 built-in ObsPrep service (there is no ObsPrep tab in the p2 tab bar).
-Instead, FLAMES observation preparation is, as it has always been, done with the FPOSS.
+The p2 built-in ObsPrep service only supports the ARGUS fast acquisition mode of FLAMES (Visitor Mode only).
+For all other observing modes FLAMES observation preparation is, as it has always been, done with the FPOSS.

 We can thus proceed with the next steps...